-Yes, you can sue an employer or a company for the employee's negligence in a car accident.
-If you were hit by a car driven by an employee within the scope of employment, you could sue the employer or company.
+Yes, you can sue an employer for the employee's negligence in a car accident.
+If you were hit by a car driven by an employee within the scope of employment, you could sue the employer.
 If the vehicle was not driven within the scope of employment, you could still sue under the negligent entrustment theory.